Cps209-Team-3/Team3_Repository/README.md

   * Movement of all game objects and collision of tanks
 * Known Issues:
   * Bullets do not collide with anything.
+  * Bullets only fire in one direction.
+  * Collisions between tanks gives inconsistent results, resulting in tanks getting stuck on occasion
+  * Cannon is not implemented.
 * Recording:
   * A link to your screen recording.
 * Expenses: